 In market research, qualitative data isn't something you can "crunch" — not like your spreadsheet full of numerical data points or the crisp smoked gouda potato chips your competitors are selling.
 It's messy, it's all over the place, and it's just … a lot.

-But it’s vital for seeing your product from the customer’s perspective.
-The fuzzy, unquantifiable insights you glean from in-home usage testing (IHUT) help you understand why people buy your product, what they think about it, and how exactly they use it.
-If you don’t put yourself in your customers’ shoes, you’ll miss out on so, so much.
+But it's vital for seeing your product from the customer's perspective.
+The fuzzy, unquantifiable insights you glean from qualitative market research help you understand why people buy your product, what they think about it, and how exactly they use it.
+If you don't put yourself in your customers' shoes, you'll miss out on so, so much.

-The good news: Qualitative methods of market research are getting more manageable thanks to high-quality IHUT platforms like Highlight.
-With high-tech tools like natural language processing and streamlined logistics, it’s never been easier to get to know your customers.
+The good news: Qualitative methods of market research are getting more manageable thanks to modern research platforms and high-tech tools like natural language processing.
+It's never been easier to get to know your customers.

 Read on to learn about different qualitative market research techniques and how to make the most of them.